zombieCraig/DartRPG/MULTI_PLATFORM_RELEASE.md

 The app includes a changelog screen accessible from the About section in Settings.
 This screen displays all version history with changes in a user-friendly format.

+## GitHub Pages Deployment

+The multi-platform release workflow now includes automatic deployment to GitHub Pages:

+1. After the release assets are built and uploaded, a separate job runs to deploy to GitHub Pages
+2. This job updates the changelog.json file with the new version
+3. It then builds the Flutter web app and deploys it to the gh-pages branch
+4. The GitHub Pages site is automatically updated with the latest version

+This ensures that the changelog in the about section on the gh-pages site always shows the current release version, without requiring manual intervention.

 ## Future Enhancements

 Potential future enhancements to the release process: